 It has power, depth, and plenty of features to transform your show into something engaging.
 I personally believe this because it boasts two separate channels (for the electro-acoustic guitar and for your vocals), and each one comes with an impressive amount of features.
 It makes it very easy to customize your sound, although I do recommend you check a tutorial to get its full potential.

 Its features include switchable automatic vocal harmonies, loopers, reverb, chorus, and more.

 Its cabinet has two speakers that can reproduce the fullness of your voice and your instrument.
 You could even try this with a full band a feel very happy about the results.

 Lastly, I must talk about its best feature.
 It has the ability to send both channels to a built-in USB audio interface to record your performance.
 Isn’t that awesome?

-Best acoustic amp for the studio: Yamaha THR5A
+Best Acoustic Guitar Amps for the studio: Yamaha THR5A

 The Yamaha THR series takes off-stage sound seriously.
 It will make it very for you to find the right tones and volumes that you’ll finally get the exact sound you want for both the stage and your recordings.